menu

 A relatively large number of people in Danville telecommute to their jobs.
 Overall, about 17.00% of the workforce works from home.
 While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Danville is a good choice for families with children because of several factors.
 Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
 The town’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
 Many people own their own single-family homes, providing areas for children to play and stability in the community.
-Finally, Danville’s overall crime rate ranks among the lowest in the country, making it one of the safest places to raise a family.
+Finally, Danville’s overall crime rate is lower than average for the country.

 The town is relatively quiet, having a combination of lower population density and few of those groups of people who have a tendency to be noisy.
 For example, Danville has relatively fewer families with younger children, and/or college students.
 Combined, this makes Danville a pretty quiet place to live overall.
 If you like quiet, you will probably enjoy it here.

-Danville is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small town, Danville does not have a public transit system used by locals to get to and from work.

-The education level of Danville citizens is very high relative to the national average among all cities (21.84%): 38.09% of adults in Danville have a bachelor's degree or even advanced degree.
+The citizens of Danville are very well educated compared to the average community in the nation: 38.09% of adults in Danville have a bachelor's degree or even advanced degree.

 The per capita income in Danville in 2022 was $46,912, which is upper middle income relative to Vermont, and wealthy relative to the rest of the US.
 This equates to an annual income of $187,648 for a family of four.
 However, Danville contains both very wealthy and poor people as well.